 If you have information about Jackson, call the Hillsboro police at 503-615-6751.
 You should alert authorities if you have information about any of these other suspects:

 A former gymnastics teacher named James Bell fled Rhode Island in 2004 after he was arraigned on seven counts of second degree child molestation.
 The 56-year-old allegedly molested three girls, ages 9 to 13, while working as a gymnastics coach at a YMCA in Middletown, R.I.

 Bell was arrested in Allyn, Wash., and brought back to Rhode Island in 2003 for court proceedings.
 After being released on bail, Bell failed to appear in court for a pretrial conference in July 2004, according to the FBI.
 The United States District Court of Rhode Island issued a federal arrest warrant for Bell in January 2006, and authorities continue to search for him.

-If you have any information about Bell's whereabouts, contact your local FBI office.
+If you have any information about Flores, contact your local FBI office.

 Daniel Hiers Jr. is a 37-year-old former police officer from South Carolina who was arrested for allegedly molesting an 11-year-old girl he met at a karate center.
 The girl reported that he had allegedly molested her repeatedly in his car and at her home, according to police reports.

 Hiers was arrested for the first time for these allegations in November 2004, but did not report for a court appearance in March 2005 after posting bail.
 When neighbors came to look for him, they found that his wife, Ludimila, had been murdered.
 Hiers has not been seen since, and authorities fear he may have fled to Mexico.
 Investigators found his wife's car near the border in Laredo, Texas.